ChinaModernAppGroup/msda-k8s/README.md

 Build output is an RPM package.

 ## Using IAppLX from BIG-IP UI
-If you are using BIG-IP, install f5-iappslx-basic-pool RPM package using iApps->Package Management LX->Import screen.
+If you are using BIG-IP, install f5-iapplx-msda-k8s RPM package using iApps->Package Management LX->Import screen.
 To create an application, use iApps-> Templates LX -> Application Services -> Applications LX -> Create screen.
 Default IApp LX UI will be rendered based on the input properties specified in basic pool IAppLX.

-Pool name is mandatory when creating or updating iAppLX configuration.
-Optionally you can add any number of pool members.

 ## Create the base64 encodng certificate for authentication